-For those who've even heard of it on American shores, the Caffe Allongé is, to many, much-maligned.
+For those who've even heard of it on American shores, the caffe allongé is, to many, much-maligned.
 And that's no surprise: US specialty coffee trends have definitively shifted towards the short shot—ristretto, or restricted, espresso pulls that draw a small amount of concentrated espresso with intense flavor.
 The allongé, or as it is known in Italian, the lungo, is considered strange, at best, by those who've embraced the ristretto trend.
 But to make a short story long...there's more to the allongé than a style mysteriously popular in Quebec.

-Recently, the allongé (call it lungo if you prefer, though some draw a distinction that an allongé is an even longer shot than a lungo) has become a source of inspiration and exploration among coffee thinkers and drinkers.
-Popular consensus nearly everywhere but Quebec—where the drink not only takes its name from the French "to draw out", but served for years as the province's best approximation of only-recently-popular filter coffee—is that the preparation of espresso in a very long shot produces negative taste.
+The allongé (call it lungo if you prefer, though some draw a distinction that an allongé is an even longer shot than a lungo) has become a source of inspiration and exploration among coffee thinkers and drinkers.
+Popular consensus nearly everywhere but Quebec—where the drink not only takes its name from the French "to draw out", but served for years as the province's best approximation of filter coffee—is that the preparation of espresso in a very long shot produces negative taste.
 But does it have to?

-The basics: a traditional espresso shot usually involves approximately 18 to 20 grams of espresso, with water extracted through it at high pressure to yield around 30 grams of liquid.
+A traditional espresso shot usually involves approximately 18 to 20 grams of espresso, with water extracted through it at high pressure to yield around 30 grams of liquid.
 Your local fancy-pants shop may well draw you a "shorter" shot, i.e. one with even less volume.
 An allongé will be a longer shot: at least double, if not more, than the traditional espresso volume, and thus will produce what at first may simply appear to be "more coffee".

 But unlike an Americano, wherein an espresso shot is expanded in volume with the addition of hot water, an allongé increases its cup share with brewed coffee, and while the longer extraction time can produce unappealing results with some coffees—by flattening out the rich notes the espresso blend was composed specifically to produce—other coffees in this preparation can reveal lovely nuance and flavor that otherwise get lost in the espresso shuffle.